ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/1_MultipleSprites.md

 ``(dy > 0)?
 270 : 90``: This is the key part.
 Previously we had to write out the ``move_contact_solid`` twice just to change that one value.
 Now we can embed that inside a ``move_contact_solid`` statement, all embeded in one line

 ``and dy != 0``: This part is a little less obvious.
 Changing to a ternary operator did slightly modify our logic.
 Previously the ``dy == 0`` wouldn't trigger either of the if statements, and ``move_contact_solid`` would be skipped.
 With the ternary operator, ``dy == 0`` would fall into the else clause and use 90 degrees.
-This is extra bad because the [move_contact_solid() documentation](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Movement_And_Collisions/Movement/move_contact_solid.htm) shoulds that 0 for the second parameter is interpretted as infinite distance.
+This is extra bad because the [move_contact_solid() documentation](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Movement_And_Collisions/Movement/move_contact_solid.htm) shows that 0 for the second parameter is interpretted as infinite distance.
 That would leave us open to an edge case where the player flies off into the sky indefinitely 😁 (but that would be kind of funny, hopefully some of you already hit that bug before realizing what was happening).
 To avoid this scenario I added the ``and dy != 0`` check to ensure that ``dy == 0`` case is still skipped (as a reminder ``!=`` means not equal)

 </details>

-> **"So should I always use ternary operator whenever possible?"** hmm 🤓, well you'll need to use your best judgement there.
+> **So should I always use ternary operator whenever possible?** hmm 🤓, well you'll need to use your best judgement there.
 They're much more compact, but they can also be harder to read.
-So if I think it hurts readability too much, then I'll avoid the ternary operator .
-I used to go crazy with them, sometimes using ternary operators inside ternary opertators (ex. ) but then at work they told me to stop doing that, and in my older age I've come to my senses
+So, for me, I avoid them if I think the readability cost is too great.
+I used to go crazy with them, sometimes even using ternary operators inside ternary opertators but then at work they told me to stop doing that, and in my older age I've come see the sense in that

 Here's an example of how not to do ternary operators